scottaubrey/blog/content/blog/2022-03-28-testing-terraform-with-moto-part-2.md

 Where as aws's [API documentation says it's an array](https://docs.aws.amazon.com/eks/latest/APIReference/API_Cluster.html#AmazonEKS-Type-Cluster-encryptionConfig) and[`aws-sdk-go`](https://github.com/aws/aws-sdk-go/blob/7f50d8698cdad3dd5e653c426d2874163f832e5c/service/eks/api.go#L4747) expects a list in the response.

 I've posted a bug request [here](https://github.com/spulec/moto/issues/4979), hopefully this will be ironed out upstream.

+In the next post, I'll explore a temporary fix for this, and then using terratest to set out examples and tests.
+Until next time.

+\- Scott